microsoft/AMBROSIA/Clients/AmbrosiaJS/Ambrosia-Node/docs/CodeGen.md

 1. It's easier.
 Writing in free-form TypeScript is more familiar and faster than funneling code through the string parameters of the `publishX()` methods.
 2. The developer gets rich design-time support from the TypeScript compiler and the editor (eg. VS Code).
 For example, comments can be inline with the input source and therefore contextual, which enables the developer to have IntelliSense for their published types and methods.
 3. Because compiler support can now be leveraged, the types and methods can largely be verified before doing code-gen, speeding up the edit/compile/run cycle.
 Further, code-gen can leverage the TypeScript compiler to verify the generated .ts files (this second benefit also applies to the "manual" code-gen approach).
-4. Because the majority of the developer-provided code is located separately from the generated `PublisherFramework.g.ts`, there is less time spent resolving merges conflicts.
+4. Because the majority of the developer-provided code is located separately from the generated `PublisherFramework.g.ts`, there is less time spent resolving merge conflicts.

 &nbsp;
 ### Code Generation Restrictions